 Chalewote Street Festival – Every August

 The Chale Wote Street Art Festival is an alternative platform that brings art, music, dance and performance in Accra’s James Town district in August.
-The 2017 event is due to take place between the 14th and 20th of August
+The 2021 event dates will be updated as soon as we have them.

 The village on Stilts, Nzulezo, Takoradi